ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 [ZEISS PiWeb](https://www.zeiss.com/metrology/products/software/piweb.html "ZEISS Metrology products").

 ### What is the PiWeb API?
-The PiWeb API provides the public interface of the web service through which various requests can be sent to the PiWeb server.
-You can create, manage and remove data, or retrieve relevant files and information from the PiWeb server.
+The PiWeb API provides the public interface of the web service through which various requests can be sent to PiWeb Server.
+You can create, manage and remove data, or retrieve relevant files and information from PiWeb Server.
 The used architecture is based on REpresentational State Transfer (REST), a detailed description can be found [here](https://medium.com/@sagar.mane006/understanding-rest-representational-state-transfer-85256b9424aa "Understanding REST").

 **The API fulfils two purposes:**

 + **Purpose 1**: *Writing new measurement data / connecting measurement software to the system* <br>
 The interface allows you to write new measurement data to the database from software other than PiWeb itself.
-This enables communication between various measuring instruments and the PiWeb server.
+This enables communication between various measuring instruments and PiWeb Server.

 + **Purpose 2**: *Custom evaluation of measurement data* <br>
 Furthermore, the API offers the possibility to query and retrieve measurement data according to certain criteria, in order to be able to process them in a special way.
 This means that customer-specific evaluations which are not provided by PiWeb itself can still be executed with custom software.
 You can find information about the structure of API requests in this documentation.